 AP source: Players ask MLB for slew of financial documents

-AP source: Players ask MLB for slew of financial documentsFILE - In this July 4, 2019, file photo, an American Flag is unfurled in the outfield during the playing of the National Anthem before the start a baseball game between the Chicago White Sox and the Detroit Tigers in Chicago.
-Major League Baseball owners gave the go-ahead Monday, May 11, 2020, to making a proposal to the players union that could lead to the coronavirus-delayed season starting around the Fourth of July weekend in ballparks without fans, a plan that envisioned expanding the designated hitter to the National League for 2020.
-(AP Photo/Mark Black, File)

-NEW YORK (AP) -- Lawyers for the baseball players’ union asked Major League Baseball to submit a slew of financial documents that detail the industry’s finances, a person familiar with the request told The Associated Press.
+NEW YORK — Lawyers for the baseball players’ union asked Major League Baseball to submit a slew of financial documents that detail the industry’s finances, a person familiar with the request told The Associated Press.

 The person spoke on condition of anonymity Thursday because neither side announced the step.